 Dr. Marc Bubbs ND, CISSN, CSCS

 Ps.
-To learn more check out my recent interview with obesity and diabetes expert Dr. Jason Fund MD who uses fasting regularly in his practice.
+To learn more check out my recent interview with obesity and diabetes expert Dr. Jason Fung MD who uses fasting regularly in his practice.